Sulake names Disney exec CEO in social gaming push

+* Central European Media Enterprises LTD. reports results for the full year and fourth quarter ended December 31, 2016

-HELSINKI Finnish Internet company Sulake said it was naming Paul LaFontaine as its new chief executive in a move aimed at shifting the company known for its teen networking site Habbo Hotel more toward social gaming.
+HELSINKI, Sept 7 Finnish Internet company Sulake said it was naming Paul LaFontaine as its new chief executive in a move aimed at shifting the company known for its teen networking site Habbo Hotel more towards social gaming.

 Sulake said LaFontaine, who will replace current CEO Timo Soininen, was previously responsible for publishing Disney's Playdom social games on global social networks and has held senior leadership roles at eSolar and Ticketmaster.